 With both sliding and non-sliding miter saws, you’re still able to make the same cuts you would normally; cross-cuts, miter, bevel and compound cuts to name them, yet it’s the size of the boards you can work with, and the projects you can undertake that truly differentiate both options.

-We’ll be looking at this in depth within this guide, so don’t stress too much, as you’ll be an expert on both types of saw come end of this article.
+We’ll be looking at this in-depth within this guide, so don’t stress too much, as you’ll be an expert on both types of saw come to the end of this article.

 What Is A Sliding Miter Saw?

-A sliding miter saw is another type of miter saw that allows you to cut wooden boards up to 12” and 16” on some models, thanks to a blade which moves backwards, as it slides forward on the rails.
+A sliding miter saw is another type of miter saw that allows you to cut wooden boards up to 12” and 16” on some models, thanks to a blade that moves backward, as it slides forward on the rails.

-The most common reason a sliding miter saw is used than that of its non-sliding counterpart, is because of this sliding versatility, as it allows you to work with larger boards, and can assist in projects that are just too difficult to pull off with a non-sliding miter saw.
+The most common reason a sliding miter saw is used more than its non-sliding counterpart, is because of this sliding versatility, as it allows you to work with larger boards, and can assist in projects that are just too difficult to pull off with a non-sliding miter saw.